-2020 brought its set of challenges to community banks nationwide, causing many banks like yours to rely on their core technology more than ever before.
-Did your core provider support your bank when you needed them the most?
+The last two years have brought their set of challenges to community banks nationwide, causing many banks like yours to rely on their core technology more than ever before.
+Has your core provider supported your bank when you needed them the most?
 Before you answer, ask yourself the following questions:

 Ask These Questions to Assess Your Core Provider's Service